 That footage gets stored in the cloud (with a subscription fee, of course), so you don't have to be watching live to catch a would-be burglar.
 There's also two-way audio, meaning you can talk to the person on the other end of the doorbell from your phone.

 Which one is right for my home?

-Ring has five video doorbells to choose from, each hitting a different price point and feature set.
-The original Ring Video Doorbell is a large and very visible camera that gives you 720p video with two-way audio, along with basic motion detection and night vision.
+Ring has plenty of video doorbells to choose from, each hitting a different price point and feature set.
+The Ring Video Doorbell 2 is a large and very visible camera that gives you 1080p video with two-way audio, along with basic motion detection and night vision.
 For only $100, it's a good place to start if you've never used a video doorbell, and you can power it from either your home's existing doorbell wiring or the rechargeable internal battery.

 Most of the Pro's features, plus a removable battery.